denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **My Answer: D**
 **Correct Answer: D**

+**if a class or interface inherits two interfaces containing default methods with the same signature, it must override the method with its own implementation.
+The Penguin class does this correctly, so option E is incorrect.
+The way to access an inherited default method is by using the syntax Swim.super.perform(), making option D correct**

 ---

 24. Which lines of the following interface do not compile?
 (Choose all that apply.)